galarragas/spray-funnel/README.md

 }
 ```

+#### Handling failures

+The throttling client generates event when a requests handling has been unsuccessful.
+In any case spray-funnel will
+publish an event on the System `eventStream` with a copy of the failed request and a description of the failure
+The reason of failure and associated events are:

+- The request failed because of a timeout: In this case an event of type `FailedClientRequest` with reason `Expired` is generated

+- The request has been discarded according to the configuration of the channel throttler.
+The reasons can be two:

+-- Max queue depth reached: In this case an event of type `DiscardedClientRequest` is generated with reason equal to `QueueThresholdReached`
+-- Request have been in the processing queue more than the configured `expiry` parameter.
+In this case an event of type `DiscardedClientRequest` is generated with reason equal to `Expired`

 ### Spray Server

 At the moment the only supported pattern is using a singleton handler, since the wrapping funneling actor is only able to